nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In March and April 2015, I started rewriting certain parts of add-on configuration manager (splstudio.splconfig) in preparation for developing broadcast profiles (now included as part of add-on 6.0).
 I started by writing todo comments (where appropriate) describing what the future feature should be like.
 I then modified initConfig and saveConfig (discussed in app module articles), initially telling them to work with the default profile (the one and only configuration map then), then I left it alone until add-on 5.0 was released in June 2015.

 In June 2015, I opened a new branch (initially using the codename "starfish") to house code related to broadcast profiles.
-Before any "real" code was written, I studied NvDA source code dealing with configuration profiles to learn more about how Jamie (James Teh from NV Access) implemented this feature.
+Before any "real" code was written, I studied NvDA source code dealing with configuration profiles to learn more about how Jamie (James Teh from NV Access, now Mozilla) implemented this feature.
 Once I understood how it worked, I copied, pasted and changed the code to match the overall add-on code base (giving nV Access the credit they deserve).

 One of the first things I had to decide was how to store profiles.
 I experimented with using ConfigObj sections, one per profile, but this proved to be problematic (a profile could be given the name of an existing configuration map key).
 I then went back to NVDA source code to find out how NV Access solved this problem (using separate ini files), implemented it, and was met with another problem: transfering values between profiles.
 This was resolved by specifying whether a setting was "global" (applies to all profiles) or specific to a profile.
 Next came profile controls in the add-on settings dialog and using choice events to set alarm values using values from the selected profile.